The Disabled Person's Freedom Pass gives free travel on most public transport in London at any time. Freedom Passes are funded by the council.

 Where you can use a Freedom Pass

-You can use a Disabled Freedom Pass on most public transport in London at any time.
-Travel times on National Rail should be checked.
+You can use a Disabled Person's Freedom Pass on most public transport in London, and public buses in England, but there are some exceptions.

 Who is eligible

 You may be eligible for a Freedom Pass from Merton Council if you are an adult or a child, resident in the London Borough of Merton and you:

 - are profoundly or severely deaf

 - are without the use of both arms